p2panda/p2panda/p2panda-spaces/src/README.md

   </h3>
 </div>

-This crate provides an api for managing scoped message streams encrypted towards dynamic group of users.
+This crate provides an API for managing scoped message streams encrypted towards a dynamic group of actors.
 The p2panda-encryption Data Encryption scheme is used for key agreement and group management is achieved through an integration with p2panda-auth groups.

 ## Features

-* Decentralized group key agreement with post-compromise security and optional forward secrecy
+* Decentralized group key agreement with forward secrecy and encrypted messaging with post-compromise security
 * Decentralized group management with robust conflict resolution strategies
 * Private space identifiers
 * Re-use of groups across encryption boundaries
 * Nested groups allowing for modelling multi-device profiles
-* Generic over underlying data types
+* Generic over message type

 ## Requirements

-* Messages must be ordered according to causal relations before processing
+* Messages must be ordered according to causal relations
+* Messages must be signed and verified

 Read more about the underlying [groups CRDT](https://docs.rs/p2panda-auth/latest/p2panda_auth/) and [encryption scheme](https://docs.rs/p2panda-encryption/latest/p2panda_encryption/).